Iceland

 Over 25% of houses in Iceland are heated directly with geothermal energy, and a further 45% is heated with electricity that originates from geothermal powerstations.
 The rest of the power generated for the puplic comes from hydroelectic ( 20%) and after that there is wind, solar, and then last fossil fuels, which count about 2% of the total heating.

 Vestmanneyjar is also an interesting case.
-They are the largest island in Iceland, home to about 4200 people today.
-At the start of the last century they got all of power from a couple of diesel generators.
+It is the largest island in Iceland, home to about 4200 people today.
+At the start of the last century, they got all of their power from a couple of diesel generators.
 In the late 1950s, they were looking into other options and one of them was a nuclear reactor from General Electic.
-Fortunately that idea ended up being rejected, because just over a decade later over a fifth of that island went covered in lava in the eruption of Heimaeyar.
-In 2019 they got heat pump that use the heated sea close to the active geothermal area.
-With just those pumps the island cut down the power useage to a third of what it was before.
+Fortunately, that idea ended up being rejected, because just over a decade later over a fifth of that island was covered in lava in the eruption of Heimaeyar.
+In 2019, they got heat pump that uses the heated sea close to the active geothermal area.
+With just those pumps the island cut down the power usage to a third of what it was before.

-We can here see how much the energy production has shifted from importing most of our energy in the form of oil and coal, to utilize our natural resources and produce ten times the energy we import.
-This shift has been in no small part the result of the Icelandic goverment trying to make the country self-reliant on energy.
+In this graph, you can see how much the energy production has shifted from importing most of our energy in the form of oil and coal, to utilizing our natural resources and producing ten times the energy we import.
+This shift has been in no small part the result of the Icelandic government trying to make the country self-reliant on energy.